 It has been suggested that you should write your goal out not just once, but once every morning to keep you focused throughout each day.

 2. Set a deadline

 Set a target date by which you will complete your goal.

 If your goal is a larger, more complicated challenge, break it down into smaller steps and determine a deadline for each separate step.
-Put these important dates into your diary or computerized planner.
+Put these important dates into your diary or computerised planner.